gitlabhq/gitlabhq/doc/install/relative_url.md

 ---

-While it is recommended to install GitLab in its own (sub)domain, sometimes this is not possible due to a variety of reasons.
+While it is recommended to install GitLab on its own (sub)domain, sometimes this is not possible due to a variety of reasons.
 In that case, GitLab can also be installed under a relative URL, for example `https://example.com/gitlab`.

-There is no limit as to how much deeply nested the relative URL can be.
+There is no limit to how deeply nested the relative URL can be.
 For example you could serve GitLab under `/foo/bar/gitlab/git` without any issues.

-Note that by changing the URL on an existing GitLab installation, all remote URLS will change, so you'll have to manually edit them in any local repository that points to your GitLab instance.
+Note that by changing the URL on an existing GitLab installation, all remote URLs will change, so you'll have to manually edit them in any local repository that points to your GitLab instance.

 ---